 Bounce Rate and SEO.
 Need to know

 SEO is the primary marketing channel that brings traffic from the Google search engine to sites worldwide.
-The bounce rate is the first signal that something is wrong on the site.
+The bounce rate is the first signal that something is wrong on the website.
 But is it always the case?

 Matt Cutts – “Google’s former head of Webspam has denied Google’s use of bounce rates in ranking algorithms.”